OGOSecurity/terraform-provider-ogo/README.md

 ## Documentation

-Full OgoSecurity provider documentation is available on the official Hashicorp Terraform provider registry [the Terraform Registry](https://registry.terraform.io/providers/ogosecurity/ogo/latest/docs).
+Full OGO Security provider documentation is available on the official Hashicorp Terraform provider registry [the Terraform Registry](https://registry.terraform.io/providers/ogosecurity/ogo/latest/docs).

 Some examples can also be found in this [./examples](./examples) project directory.

 ## Contacts

-If you believe you have found a security issue in the Terraform OgoSecurity Provider, please responsibly disclose it by contacting us at security@ogosecurity.com.
+If you believe you have found a security issue in the Terraform OGO Security Provider, please responsibly disclose it by contacting us at security@ogosecurity.com.